gonzalogtesta/cars-app/README.md

 Cars administration app

-Using MongoDB instance for DB persistance.
+Using SpringBoot and MongoDB for persistance.

-SpringBoot runs under 8080 locally.
+Runs under 8080 locally.

 ## Technologies ##